PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.6.0

-  Return the `top` self-answered rules that matched the most.
+  Return the self-answered rules that matched the most.

   :param int top: How many rules to return.